ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | `%userfirstline`    |  value of `%input` that is at the start of this conversation start
 | `%userinput`        |  Boolean is the current input from the user (vs the chatbot)
 | `%voice`            |  active or passive on current input
+| %trace_on | Fake empty variable used to turn on tracing (see Debugging commands)
+| %trace_off | Fake empty variable used to turn off tracing (see Debugging commands)

+| %inputsize |  gives how many characters were passed in input
+| %inputlimited |   1 if too many characters were given (relative to fullinputlimit)

 ## Chatbot Output